The term “autoimmune disease” covers a broad variety of disorders in dogs that affect the immune system.

 Here are several types of autoimmune diseases of the skin and the signs you should look out for:

 - Pemphigus comes in many forms, but commonly results in scaly skin, scabs, or pus-filled sores.
 Blisters that rupture quickly can also appear.
 In some forms, these symptoms can sometimes stay confined to the head and feet before spreading elsewhere.
 The most severe form is pemphigus vulgaris in which ulcers can appear at the mouth, anus, prepuce, nose, and vagina.

 - Discoid lupus erythematosis is likely related to SLE, but only affects the face and nose.
 There may be loss of pigment, scaly skin, or scabby sores around the nose.
 Ultraviolet light makes nasal scarring worse.
-Sunscreen and shelter from sunlight are recommended.
+Dog sunscreen and shelter from sunlight are recommended.

 - Vogt-Koyanagi-Harada-like syndrome is extremely rare and causes a loss of pigmentation along with eye disease.
 The nose, lips, eyelids, footpads, and anus turn from black to pink or white, and the eyes become severely infected.
 Treating it early can prevent blindness.

 With skin autoimmune diseases, treatment usually involves the use of topical corticosteroids or low to medium doses of prednisone.
-Minor cases can require very little treatment, while more severe cases necessitate frequent veterinary visits with strict instructions for application of medication.
+Minor cases can require very little treatment, while more severe cases necessitate frequent vet visits with strict instructions for medication.

 Immune-mediated polyarthritis can sometimes be seen with SLE or can exist on its own.
 It covers several specific diseases, but the symptoms in dogs are largely the same.

 - Joint pain or swelling